Logan McRae: McRae's character overview

 McRae has been described as the "last bastion of sanity in the manic Aberdeen police department; [he is] surrounded by squabbling, heavy drinking, cursing and frequently incompetent fellow officers...."

-After the events of "Flesh House" (which while searching for a cannibal, led to McRae eating cooked human flesh), he became a vegetarian in "Blind Eye" the follow up novel.
+After the events of "Flesh House" (which while searching for a cannibal, led to McRae eating cooked human flesh), he became a vegetarian in "Blind Eye" the follow-up novel.

 McRae donates sperm to his boss' wife (Susan) so that she can have a child.
 He ends up being 'father' to their two girls, Naomi and Jasmine.

 By the ninth book ("The Missing and the Dead"), McRae has been moved to rural Aberdeenshire (after he breaks police procedure in questioning a suspect) under what is termed a "development opportunity".
 After two stints in rural Aberdeenshire, McRae takes a job with Professional standards and appears briefly in "Now We Are Dead", before being back as centre story in "The Blood Road".

+More central characters

+This is a list of characters that have appeared in more than one novel in the series.
+The stories move through real time and as such, some of the earlier novels are set in the Grampian Police area of responsibility, which later becomes Police Scotland.